 Regulating Blood Pressure

-Pumpkin helps not only reduce the risk of developing Type 2 diabetes, but can also help control those that already have it.
+Pumpkin helps not only reduce the risk of developing Type 2 diabetes but can also help control blood sugar for those already diagnosed with it.
 Both the pulp and seeds of pumpkin help absorb glucose into the intestines and tissues, along with balancing liver glucose levels.

 Pumpkin isn’t especially low in carbohydrates, which increase blood sugar levels, but it also contains substances that help minimise the effect.
-The Glycemic load of pumpkin is only 3, where anything under 10 is considered low – which means it’s unlikely to cause a blood sugar spike.
+The Glycemic load of pumpkin is only 3.
+Anything under 10 is considered low – which means pumpkin is unlikely to cause a blood sugar spike.